The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Where:

-• γ\gamma is the specific heat ratio (typically 1.4 for air),
+• γ\gamma: specific heat ratio (typically 1.4 for air)

 Boundary Layer